mozerpol/NotesFromLearning/q_and_a/README.md

 It's important to consider these advantages and disadvantages in the context of your specific design requirements and constraints to determine if an FPGA is the right choice for your application.

+22. What is the purpose of a constraint file in FPGA design?
+Constraint file contains a set of constraints that define how the various signals and components in the design should behave, such as their timing requirements, pin assignments, input/output characteristics, and other properties.